a3-audio/a3-doc/source/development/core.md

 - ```Server/supercollider/vu-meter.scd```

 ## Reaper Audioengine
-A³ Core runs a jack2 audio-engine on top of alsa.
-Qjackctl may be used to patch virtual audio-cables from your hardware to Reaper and back out.
-Reaper acts as the mixer-backend which does the complex routing and user-interaction-tasks.
-It has a complex routing and bus-mapping described later.
-It processes the input-signal from audio-hardware and outputs calculated signals for headphones and speakers.
+A³ Core runs a jack2 audio engine on top of alsa.
+Qjackctl may be used to patch virtual audio cables from your hardware to Reaper and back out.
+Reaper acts as the mixer backend which does the complex routing and user interaction tasks.
+It has a complex routing and bus mapping described later.
+It processes the input signal from audio hardware and outputs calculated signals for headphones and speakers.
 The speaker must be placed in a most chubbiest spherical installation.
 Electronic corrections are possible for closer speakers.
-Jmess is used to store and restore jack-connections, aj-snapshot is used to store and restore alsa-connections.
+Jmess is used to store and restore jack connections, aj-snapshot is used to store and restore alsa connections.

-The audio-hardware could be any class-compliant or compatible Madi/Dante card.
+The audio hardware could be any class compliant or compatible Madi/Dante card.
 It is connected to A³ Core via PCIe or USB.
-Instruments, speakers, headphones and DJ-Gear are directly plugged into A³ Core's audiohardware.
+Instruments, speakers, headphones and DJ Gear are directly plugged into A³ Core's audiohardware.

 Configure A³Core for your audio-hardware edit:
 ```Server/config/.xinitrc```